-Jessica Reinisch is a historian of modern Europe, a senior Lecturer in European History and Director of MA programmes in Birkbeck’s Department of History, Classics and Archaeology, and was awarded a Wellcome Trust Investigator Award for The Reluctant Internationalists.
-Her latest book The Perils of Peace was published in 2013 by OUP, and in 2015 was re-issued as a free eBook, available for download here.
+Jessica Reinisch is a historian of modern Europe, Reader in European History and Director of MA programmes in Birkbeck’s Department of History, Classics and Archaeology, and was awarded a Wellcome Trust Investigator Award for The Reluctant Internationalists.
+The Perils of Peace was published in 2013 by OUP, and in 2015 was re-issued as a free eBook, available for download here.

 Ana Antic received her PhD from Columbia University in 2012.
 Her thesis was entitled ‘Psychiatry at war: Political ideology and psychiatric culture in Yugoslavia under the Nazi occupation.’
 She is interested in the cultural and social history of psychiatry, psychotherapy and psychoanalysis; the relationship between war and medicine in the twentieth century.

 David Brydan completed his PhD at Birkbeck in 2016.
 His thesis, ‘Franco’s Internationalists: Spanish Health and Welfare Experts on the World Stage’, explored the ways in which Spanish health experts thought and acted internationally under the Franco regime.
 His research interests include the history of right-wing and authoritarian internationalisms, international health, modern Spain and humanitarianism.

 Johanna Conterio received her PhD at Harvard in 2014.
 Her research interests are at the intersection of the cultural, environmental and medical history of the Soviet Union.
 Her dissertation, The Soviet Sanatorium: Medicine, Nature and Mass Culture, 1917-1991, uses the sanatorium as a prism to explore scientific and popular medicine, architecture, urban planning, the natural environment and the rise of mass tourism.